TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 This is because it costs more to produce the raw materials and pay everyone a fair wage in the supply chain.

 However, the pillows on the list above are affordable and offer excellent value for money.
-They'll last longer than cheap synthetic pillows, and you really can't put a price on your family's health.
+They'll last longer than cheap synthetic pillows, and you really can't put a price on keeping chemicals out of your home.

 Yes, organic pillows are worth it.
-They're better for the environment and can be healthier for you, reducing exposure to chemicals found in non-organic pillows.
+They're better for the environment and help avoid exposure to chemicals found in non-organic pillows.

 They might also improve your sleep quality, thanks to natural breathability and comfort.
 They do cost more, but are often more durable, making them a good investment in the long run.

 The least toxic pillow filling is organic latex, followed closely by organic cotton and wool.
-These materials are free from synthetic chemicals and pesticides, making them safer for your health and the environment.
+These materials are free from synthetic chemicals and pesticides.

-Organic latex, in particular, is highly regarded for its purity, resistance to dust mites, and lack of toxic off-gassing, making it an excellent choice for a non-toxic sleep environment.
+Organic latex, in particular, is highly regarded for its purity and lack of toxic off-gassing, making it an excellent choice for a non-toxic sleep environment.

 Yes, ideally pillows should be organic.
-This is particularly important if you prioritize health, environmental sustainability, and natural materials in your bedding.
+This is particularly important if you prioritize breathability, environmental sustainability, and natural materials in your bedding.

 To know if your pillow is actually organic, check the product label or manufacturer's website for certifications such as GOTS, GOLS, or USDA Organic.
 These certifications ensure that the materials used are grown without the use of pesticides, and that the production process meets strict environmental and social criteria.